rohanNpradhan/Pig_Latin_Translator-Django/README.md

 # Pig_Latin_Translator-Django
-  Pig Latin Translator is a Django based project that translates English into Pig Latin.
+  Pig Latin Translator is a Django based website that translates English into Pig Latin.
+  The source code is simple that is developed to understand the basic workflow between webpages.